-MEDICAL THERAPY: After appropriate evaluation of an aviator with HTN (and a trial of diet and exercise therapy if blood pressure is less than 150/100) the use of Angiotensin Converting Enzyme (ACE) Inhibitors and Hydrochlorothiazide (HCTZ) can be used as first line agents for treatment of HTN in aviation personnel.
-ACE inhibitors are preferred as they have a low incidence of aeromedically significant side effects and are generally well tolerated.
+MEDICAL THERAPY: After appropriate evaluation of an aviator with HTN (and a trial of diet and exercise therapy if blood pressure is less than 150/100) the use of Angiotensin Converting Enzyme (ACE) Inhibitors, Angiotensin II Receptor Blockers (ARBs) and Thiazide Diuretics can be used as first line agents for treatment of HTN in aviation personnel.
+ACE inhibitors or ARBs are preferred as they have a low incidence of aeromedically significant side effects and are generally well tolerated.
 There are no dose restrictions on these medications as long as manufacturer recommended maximum doses are not exceeded.
-Use of Angiotensin II Receptor Blockers (ARBs) medications can be used if aviators are intolerant to ACE inhibitors secondary to cough.
-The documentation should clearly state the reason for such medication use (i.e. "member developed side effect of cough while on ACE and was switched to ARB with resolution").

-Amlodipine, a calcium channel antagonist, may be considered as a second line therapy either alone or in combination with ACE inhibitors, ACE-II or HCTZ.
-All second line therapy waivers are restricted to SG3, Class II non-tactical aircraft and all Class III and IV.
+Amlodipine, a calcium channel antagonist, may be considered as a second line therapy either alone or in combination with ACE inhibitors, ARBs or HCTZ.
+All second line therapy waivers are restricted to SG 3 and Class II in non-high-performance aircraft, and all Class III and IV.

-Beta blockers are not compatible with waivers for Service Groups 1 or 2.
-Senior officers (LCDR and above) may be waived to SG3 or Class II flying duties in non-tactical aircraft.
-Air controllers and UAV operators are usually waived.
-All SG1 or SG2 or tactical NFOs are NPQ, no waiver.
-Beta blockers are incompatible with physiologic compensation required in response to G forces so requests should state "transport/maritime/helo aircraft only."
-If beta blockers are used, we prefer the use of the more cardioselective agents.
+Beta blockers are not compatible with waivers for Class I Medical Service Groups 1 or 2.
+Aviators may be waived to SG 3 or Class II flying duties in non-high performance aircraft.
+SG 3 and Class II and IV are granted waivers on a case-by-case basis.
+All SG 1/SG 2 aviators or tactical NFOs on beta blockers are NPQ, no waiver.
+Beta blockers are incompatible with physiologic compensation required in response to G-forces so requests should state "transport/maritime/helo aircraft only."
+If beta blockers are used, the use of the cardio selective agents such as Atenolol is preferred.

-All personnel requesting a waiver should have their blood pressure adequately controlled (<140 systolic and <90 diastolic), be free of side effects, and have no complications from their hypertension.
+All personnel requesting a waiver should have their blood pressure adequately controlled (<130 systolic and <80 diastolic), be free of side effects, and have no complications from their hypertension.
 All waiver requests outside these guidelines should consult NAMI Internal Medicine.

-I10 Essential (primary) hypertension
+DIAGNOSIS/ICD-10 Code: 110 Essential (primary) hypertension